Bemani: Keyboardmania

 A MIDI synthesizer game.
 Keyboardmania features a mini-musical keyboard and players create the primarily piano based music by striking the keys to the note patterns on the screen.
 Keyboardmania saw only three major releases before being canceled but features exceptionally difficult and unique gameplay for the Bemani series of games.
 "Real Mode" actually requires players to know how to play the piano in order to easily pass the songs.

 Keyboardmania can be multi-session linked with certain versions of the GuitarFreaks and DrumMania series.

+Mambo a Go Go

+Released exclusively in Japan in 2001, Mambo a Go Go primarily features Latin music.
+Players must beat three conga drums divided into three sections each.
+Despite its obscurity, multiple songs from Mambo a Go Go found their way into other BEMANI games.
+In particular, the game's title theme "One Minutes Kitchen Battle" was remixed in the Pop'n Music series as "100 Seconds Kitchen Battle".

 Martial Beat

 Martial Beat was designed for the PlayStation in Japan in 2001.
 It is based on the players' actions by use of wristband sensors.
 The game was shipped in a modified Dance Dance Revolution cabinet, with the sensors and the game's art on it.
 Although there are two sets of selection buttons (as Dance Dance Revolution supported two players), the game is one player only.
 To play the game, one needs to follow the on-screen instructor, and when a red light turns on located on top of the screen, the player must perform the move by repeating the instructor.